JohnCowgillData/automated-invoice-processing/README.md

 ## Overview

-This project documents an automated accounts payable workflow that converts vendor PDF invoices into upload-ready Excel files for an accounting system.
+This project documents an automated accounts payable workflow that extracts data from vendor PDF invoices, standardizes the information, and generates upload-ready Excel files for an accounting system.

 The workflow was designed to reduce manual invoice entry, standardize vendor-specific invoice data, and create a repeatable process for preparing invoice and clearing files.